 No, but if you meet the criteria and are accepted into the program, we will invite you to become a Habitat Family Partner and purchase one of our homes.

 If you are interested in the Fort Bend Habitat program and have reviewed the requirements, the next step is to learn more about our program and receive homeowner assessment.
 To talk to someone about the process, please call (281) 403-0708 x.303.

-Applicants submit an assessment and then, if approved, an application.
+Applicants submit the Homeowner Assessment and then, if approved, you will be invited to attend our Homeowner Orientation Meeting and to submit a Full Application.
 Applications are reviewed, and a home interview will be scheduled.
-The Family Selection committee members then recommend which families will be selected.
+The Family Selection Committee members then recommend which families will be selected.

 YES.
 We will ask you as a homeowner applicant to submit financial documentation to us.
 We will verify income, check credit, and make an assessment as to whether Habitat is an appropriate program for you.
 You do not have to have perfect credit, but Habitat does need to ensure that payments are being made.

 Sweat equity is the time participants invest in lieu of a down payment.
 Following approval by the selection committee, the future homeowner must complete 200/275 hours (single/family homeownership) of sweat equity before being able to purchase the home.
 Your friends and family may also help work toward your hours, and you may do sweat equity on our construction sites, in the office, or at our retail store.

 Ideally construction of a home begins within a year from the time of approval, and completion of the home will vary depending on our overall construction schedule.
 The construction process is a complex one with many variables depending on funding sources and the building requirements, and this complexity makes it difficult to predict the length of time from purchase of a property to completion of home(s).